 But if you are involved in anything related to the document life cycle (like project development),

-then many of your archived documents will be copies of a document made during the life cycle of this document,
+then many of your archived documents will be copies made during the life cycle of this document,

 which basically are different versions of the same document.
-Usually the situation is worse than that, on top you may have different formats of documents,
+Usually the situation is worse, on top of that you may have different formats of documents,

 Similar problem exists for search engines, especially for global search engines like Google or Bing.
-The spider finds lots of documents,
+The web crawler finds lots of documents,

 which are duplicates, or near-duplicates, or different formats of the same document.